kyma-project/kyma/docs/03-tutorials/application-connectivity/ac-01-create-application.md

 ---
 title: Create a new Application
-type: Tutorials
 ---

-The Application Operator listens for the creation of Application custom resources.
+Application Operator listens for the creation of Application custom resources.
 It provisions and de-provisions the necessary deployments for every created Application.

 >**NOTE:** An Application represents a single connected external solution.